neilzilla/hass-renpho/README.md

 # Renpho Weight Home Assistant Component

 > [!WARNING]
-> I have reverse engineered the new API, and may or may not release it shortly.
-This integration is for the old version of the app, so if you are not using the 'outdated' version it will not work.
+> This integration is for the old version of the app, so if you are not using the 'outdated' version it will not work.
+There are also reports of it not working at all now.
 >
-> If I release a new version, it will likely be under a GPL or similar.
-I have noticed my initial work being taken without credit, and being a passion project I believe credit is the least I can expect.
+> While I have all intention to release a new version, I haven't used this for a long time and do not currently have the time, so if you're waiting please be patient.
 >
 > Please see original blog posts [Reverse Engineering the Renpho App](https://neilgaryallen.dev/blog/reverse-engineering-the-renpho-app) and [Renpho to Home Assistant](https://neilgaryallen.dev/blog/renpho-to-home-assistant)